-Sometimes a salty, brothy, comforting bowl of soup is the only thing that sounds good.
+Sometimes a salty, brothy, comforting bowl of soup is the only thing that sounds appealing.
 And with onion, garlic, celery, and carrots, it's great because this vegan chicken noodle soup is also good for you!

 Recently I was dealing with a miserable head cold and seasonal allergies, and I was really struggling to find meals that sounded good.
 You know how it is when you don't feel well... you couldn't have paid me to eat a salad!

 But this soup was like liquid gold.
 When nothing else sounded appetizing, this savory broth totally hit the spot.
 And it's such a great way to sneak in some veggies when you might otherwise resort to junk food.

 - pasta - classic chicken noodle soup is usually made with egg noodles, which aren't vegan, but any wheat pasta or gluten-free pasta works just as well.

 - jackfruit - I thought jackfruit would be a fun twist for our vegan "chicken."
 Even if you think you don't like the taste of jackfruit, don't worry.
 It really takes on the savory flavors of the soup.
 Since jackfruit is very low in calories, I added chickpeas to help make the soup more satisfying.
 Feel free to use soy curls or store-bought vegan chicken strips instead of jackfruit.

 - dried herbs - We enjoy the combination of thyme, parsley, and basil in this soup.
 Also try it with rosemary instead of the basil or parsley.